Back0ldor/IPSwitchMOD/README.md

 ---
 ## Credits
-- plutoo for making elf2nso, used in compressing patched elf to nso (ISC License)
+- [Plutoo](https://twitter.com/qlutoo)for making [elf2nso](https://github.com/switchbrew/switch-tools/tree/master/src), used in compressing patched elf to nso (ISC License)
 - [Violet Inkling](https://www.deviantart.com/violetinkling) for the app icon art *(with permission)*
-- OatmealDome for help in testings and feature suggestions
+- [OatmealDome](https://github.com/OatmealDome) for help in testings and feature suggestions
 - All of my preview testers on SPH/SMH
-- Back0ldor for add support for ReiNX
+- [Back0ldor](https://twitter.com/PsychoBear21) for add support for ReiNX
-- Elise for help and adding support for ReiNX
+- [Elise](https://twitter.com/EliseZeroTwo) for help and adding support for ReiNX
 ---
 ## Build
 Make sure you have: